aayushsh06/recipe-analysis/README.md

  height="450"
 ></iframe>

 This histogram shows the distribution of sugar content per recipe, with outliers removed.
-Most recipes contain less than 20 grams of sugar, with a sharp peak around the very low end — possibly indicating savory dishes or low-sugar meals.
+Most recipes contain less than 20% of the daily value of sugar, with a sharp peak around the very low end — possibly indicating savory dishes or low-sugar meals.
 There is a long right tail, which suggests a minority of recipes (e.g. desserts or drinks) with much higher sugar content.

 Understanding this distribution is crucial for building a calorie prediction model.
 Since sugar is often a strong contributor to calorie count, observing its skew and overall spread helps in:
 - Identifying whether transformations are needed to correct skewness (e.g., QuantileTransformer).
 - Spotting imbalances in recipe types (sweet vs. savory).
 - Assessing the influence of sugar on calorie predictions.

-This insight can guide feature engineering and help avoid bias in the model’s output.
+This insight can guide feature engineering pertaining to sugar for the final model.

 ## Bivariate Analysis